lloydrichards/edu_tdd-kata-collection/README.md

   └── 🗂️ yatze     # Simple dice game of Yatze
   ```

+## Test-Driven Development (TDD)

+TDD is a development practice where you write tests before writing the code.
+Each cycle follows three simple steps:

+1. 🔴 Write a failing test for a new feature or bug fix.
+1. 🟢 Write the minimum code needed to make the test pass.
+1. 🟡 Refactor the code for clarity and quality, ensuring all tests still pass.

+This cycle is repeated for each new piece of functionality, leading to reliable,
+well-tested, and maintainable code.

 ## Getting Started

 Each kata is a standalone TypeScript project.
 To set up and run a kata: